Tennis / Sailing Combo (9am-12 Noon: Intro to tennis + sailing!)

 For kids that want to focus on learning sailing, Wet Feet AM is where its at!
-In this introductory course, new sailors aged 6-9 will learn about water safety, fair play and teamwork in a creative, high-energy environment.
-For this course, students will sail with a partner as they work on the basics of sailing and participate in fun, on-and-off-the-water games and activities.
+In this introductory sailing course, new sailors aged 7-10 will learn about water safety, fair play and teamwork in a creative, high-energy environment.
+For this course, students will sail in Club Prams/Optis with a partner as they work on the basics of sailing and participate in fun, on-and-off-the-water games and activities.
 Depending on class sizes, we may merge the Tennis-Sailing Combo participants with the Wet Feet class at 10am to combine our numbers and double the fun!

 Our afternoon Wet Feet class is targeted for kids aged 9-12 years old.
 Wet Feet program welcomes both beginners and intermediate level sailing experience.
-Sailors will learn how to sail single-handed in Club Prams/Optis with the aim of refining their boat-handling skills.
+Sailors will learn how to sail single-handed in Club Prams/Optis with the aim of refining their boat-handling skills and general sailing knowledge.
 Students will learn to steer on all points of sail and maneuver around a triangle course.
 A myriad of fun activities will focus on basic sailing theory, learning knots and good sportsmanship.

 - Sailors must provide and wear an approved PFD (personal floatation device) and rubber-soled shoes.
-Sailors should bring a towel, dry clothes to change into at the end of the day, a set of foul weather gear and sunscreen.
+Sailors should bring a towel, a dry change of clothes, a set of foul weather gear and sunscreen.
 A wetsuit is recommended in cooler weather.

-- Earned CYA Certificates are included in the course fees.
+- Earned Sail Canada Certificates are included in the course fees.

 - Course schedules are subject to change.
-Classes with fewer than 4 students may be cancelled.
+Classes with fewer than four students may be cancelled.

 - Wednesday classes end at 3 p.m. to set-up for Wednesday Race Series & Movie Night.